JFrye2Fly/Forced-Authentication/README.md

 <br>

-## Conclusion
+### Conclusion

-## P.S.
-I still need to add the powershell malicious activity I found!
+## This was asuccessful Brute Force attempt.
+The extent of damage done after the bad actor gained access is hard to determine but it is clear that this Endpoint needed to be isolated from the network.

 ## Next Project